SmithSamuelM/Papers/whitepapers/kram.md

         `rdt` is the current receiver's datetime stamp.
         + When not `rdt-d-ml <= mdt <= rdt+d`, drop the message and exit.
     - When the message authenticator is an attached-signature-multi-key.
-        Look up the referenced event and verify the attached signatures.
+        Look up the Sender's current key state and verify the attached signatures.
-        + When unverifiable because the KEL or Key event is not found, cue a notification to go retrieve the KEL or Key event.
+        + When unverifiable because the keystate (KEL) is not found, cue a notification to go retrieve the current keystate.
 Drop the message and exit.
-        + Verify the attached signatures.
+        + Verify the attached signatures against the current keystate.
         + When at least one signature is verified, create a new cache entry with (`AID.MID`) as the key and the window parameters from the matching cache-type database as the value.
-        + Store the sn and SAID of the latest sender establishment event in the partially signed sender key state database.
-Note that the sender's key state may change while collecting signatures; the signature threshold satisfaction logic must account for this.
-Any previously verified signatures from an old key state are no longer verifiable against a later keystate.
-        + When the full set of verified signatures satisfies the threshold, accept the message by forwarding it along with its verified signatures and any other non-authenticator attachments for further message-specific processing and exit.
-        Otherwise (the threshold is not satisfied, but at least one signature verifies).
+        + Add a reference to the latest establishment event of the sender used to sign the message `(sn, SAID)` to the partially signed sender key state database for this (`AID.MID`).
         + Add the message to the partially signed multi-key message database for this (`AID.MID`).
         + Add the verified signatures to the partially signed verified signature database for this (`AID.MID`).
-        + Add a reference to the latest establishment event of the sender used to sign the message `(sn, SAID)` to the partially signed sender key state database for this (`AID.MID`).
         + Add any non-authenticator attachments to the appropriate partially signed attachment databases for this (`AID.MID`).
+        + Should the attached and verified set of signatures satisfy the threshold, accept the message by forwarding it along with its verified signatures and any other non-authenticator attachments for further message-specific processing and exit.
+        + In the event that the message and its attachments are forwarded, the partially signed database entries will remain until the prune window closes, upon which all the partially signed database entries will be deleted.
+This allows signatures to continue to be collected even after the threshold is reached.
+In some cases.
+It is desirable to know all who signed, not just the first who meet the threshold.
+The message processing can look back and discover additional signatures up to the time the prune window closes.

 #### Transactional Exchange Messages
 For `xip` messages and `exn` messages that have a non-empty `x` field value: